alermol/ChoCallate/README.md

 - Reference genome in FASTA format
 - Bowtie2 index must be pre-built

+If `--reads_type se` or `--reads_type pe`, then the third column in `samples.tsv` could be any symbol.
 If `--reads_type se`, then the third column in `samples.tsv` must contain the same data as the second one.
+If `--reads_type mx`, then the third column in `samples.tsv` must contain path for single-end reads.

+⚠️ **Important Note**
+Since ChoCallate uses Bowtie2 for alignment, it is possible to process multiple archives of reads simultaneously using comma-separated list.
+See the [Bowtie2 documentation](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#paired-inputs:~:text=BOWTIE2_INDEXES%20environment%20variable.-,%2D1%20%3Cm1%3E,bowtie2%20gets%20the%20reads%20from%20the%20%22standard%20in%22%20or%20%22stdin%22%20filehandle.,-%2D%2Dinterleaved) for details.

 ## 📊 Output
 The `outdir` will contain: